Congratulations, you’re hired! Now what?

 6) Prepare to Relocate

 Whether you’re working in your hometown or traveling abroad to start your new position, you should read the Housing and City Guides that your office will send in early spring.
 The Housing Guides will describe the pros and cons of living in certain parts of the city, such as price range and proximity to public transit.
 This information can narrow your roommate and apartment search.
-Use Facebook groups and Craigslist, but don’t be afraid to reach out within your Analyst class.
+Use Facebook groups and Craigslist.
+Reach out within your Analyst class.
 The City Guides contain staff picks for lunch near the office, activities, history, and city culture.

 7) Listen to a Financial Results Call from Our CEO